 A healthcare representative from the hospital, medical facility or hospice organization where the death occurred or a family member should contact VSAP at (804) 786-2479 to report the death.
 The report is required to be within 24 hours of death.

 If death occurs during normal business hours of 8:15am – 4:30pm Monday – Friday, VSAP personnel are available to provide instructions over the phone.

-If death occurs at a nursing home or a residence, the nursing home and/or relative should contact the closest funeral home with refrigeration for temporary storage.
-The potential donor needs to go into refrigeration as soon as possible after death to be considered for donation.
+If death occurs at a nursing home or a residence, the nursing home and/or relative should contact the funeral home of their choice.
+The funeral home must have refrigeration.
+The potential donor needs to go into refrigeration no longer than 4 hours after death in order to be considered for donation.
 If the donor is accepted and pre-registered, VSAP will pay a designated amount for transportation costs from the facility or residence to the funeral home.
 The family will be responsible for any additional charges from the funeral home.